vukbgit/simplex/README.md

         * _yarn.sh_: symlinked from web root to handle Yarn commands
     * _.htaccess_: Apache configuration file, grants access to real files (CSS, Javascript, imagess, etc) and redirects every other request to index.php

-### Subject set up
+### Subject set up ###

-the following steps show how to set up an ERP subject, that is a subject which implies a database model and the related CRUD UI, as the major part of a backend's subjects should be; it is also possible to use into a backend other kind of subjects (a dasboard for example), in this case see the frontend explanation below
+The following steps show how to set up an ERP subject, that is a subject which implies a database model and the related CRUD UI, as the major part of a backend's subjects should be; it is also possible to use into a backend other kind of subjects (a dasboard for example), in this case see the frontend explanation below

+* set up _database architecture_
+    * tipically a subject is the representation of one _table_
+    * although not strictly necessary there should also be a correspondent _view_
+    * Simplex is shipped with a convenient _private/local/simplex/docs/views.sql_ where views definition can be written; often database manager SQL editor are not handy, storing views definition into a plain SQL/text file, editing through an editor with synthax highlighting and copy and paste into the db application can be a solution and provides also a backup
 * each subject files are contained into a folder named after the subject
 * ponder the position of the subject into application architecture:
     * it can be used application wide, so its folder should reside into _private/local/simplex_